abhinavtk/flaxandteal-exercise/README.md

 2. [rk4_burgers.rs](https://github.com/abhinavtk/flaxandteal-exercise/blob/main/src/rk4_burgers.rs) - Contains the implementation of the Runge-Kutta 4th Order method for solving the Burgers equation for fluid flow. <br>

 ## Usage
-The following steps will allow you to run this Rust project and see outputs.
+The following steps will allow you to run this Rust project and see the outputs.
 1. Clone the repository to your local machine:
 ```
 git clone https://github.com/abhinavtk/flaxandteal-exercise.git